-The following herbs can be found in my Adrenal Tonic which is be an important additive to any holistic protocol to help minimize and mitigate the effects of stress on the body, mind and soul.
+The following herbs can be found in my Adrenal Tonic which can be an important additive to any holistic protocol that aims to help minimize and mitigate the effects of stress on the body, mind and soul.

 Ashwagandha is both calming and energizing in that it calms nervous energy created by an adrenal overload thus resulting in more energy due to overall endocrine function which will allow balanced metabolic function such as blood sugar and oxygen exchange through an increase in red blood cells, and better sleep.
 It atimulates thyroid function and is helpful in hypothyroidism.
 It has both nervine and adaptogenic properties which can help with anxiety, fatigue, cloudy thinking, stressed induced insomnia and nervous exhaustion.
 It can be helpful in auto-immune disorders such as rheumatoid arthritis and chronic fatigue.

 Fresh, milky oats: A trophorestortive for the nervous system.
 It nourishes the specific tissues/system, restores normal function and vitality to that organ/system.
 Superb food for the nervous system.
 Slow acting tonic that calms shattered nerves, relieves emotional instability, reduces symptoms of drug/withdrawal and helps to restore a sense of peace and tranquility to the overstressed, angry individual.
 Can be helpful with nerve damage due to carpal tunnel, sciatica and is very supportive when there are panic attacks or for the chronically upset individual